eoweed/Winedemic/README.md

 - We will also be focusing on the date the order was created as the purchase date rather than the shipment date--the date the wine actually shipped out to the customer.
 We consider this to be a more accurate indicator of a customer's motivation to create a wine purchase.

 - We will be using the 2019 shipping data to establish a baseline for sales pre-pandemic.
-The onset of the COVID-19 pandemic began around January of 2020 with many states issuing lockdowns and Shelter in Place orders around March/April 2020 and extended through around May/June of 2020.
+The onset of the COVID-19 pandemic began around January of 2020 with many states issuing lockdowns and Shelter in Place orders around March/April 2020 and extending through around May/June of 2020.
 Wine shipment data for the year 2021 will be used to describe the post-pandemic/recovery period in this data story.

 - The includes wines shipped to all states except where prohibited by law.
 As is the case for the states of Rhode Island, Mississippi, and Utah.